Tips for Dealing with Urinary Incontinence (For Men)

 - Biofeedback (a mind-body technique used to help control different body functions) helps you become aware of your body so that you can learn to control some of those functions.
 This can be taught by a physical therapist.
 Talk with your care team about working with a physical therapist.

 - Small doses of electrical stimulation can be used to strengthen the pelvic floor muscles.
-Electrodes are placed in the vagina or rectum to stimulate the muscles to contract, in turn "exercising" them.
+Electrodes are placed in your rectum to stimulate the muscles to contract, in turn "exercising" them.

 - In some cases, medications, implants, injections, and surgery can be used to treat incontinence.